southbridgeio/redmine_2fa/README.md

 `password_length` parameter is no longer used, since Google Auth uses fixed-length code - 6 digits.

-The plugin redmine_sms_auth added to the "mobile phone" field to users.
+The plugin redmine_sms_auth added the "mobile phone" field to users.

 Migration by this instruction will save phone data and it will be available in the plugin redmine_2fa.

 # Google Authenticator

-If user choose Google Auth he need to scan QR-code in [Google Authenticator](https://support.google.com/accounts/answer/1066447).
+If the user chooses Google Auth he needs to scan QR-code in [Google Authenticator](https://support.google.com/accounts/answer/1066447).

 # Authentication reset

-User can reset two-factor authentication on the "My Account" page.
+The user can reset two-factor authentication on the "My Account" page.

 # Ignore 2FA

-Administrator can specify "Ignore 2FA" on the user setting page.
+The administrator can specify "Ignore 2FA" on the user setting page.

 If plugin settings option "Require 2FA for each user" is switched off, user can select "Do not use" on first login.